DaintyJet/ESP32-Display/components/README.md

-Possibly add a CMakefile to the ST77xx folder
+Possibly add a CMakefile to the ST77xx
 ```
 cmake_minimum_required(VERSION 3.5)